 The Perfect 3-Day Palawan Itinerary

-Before we get to our Palawan guide we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Palawan guide, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 With that important point covered, let’s get to this Palawan itinerary already, shall we?